robinboast/Information-Analytics/README.md

 -----
-This is a public repository, but it is intended only for the students and staff of the UvA course **Information Analytics and the Digital Humaities**.
+This is a public repository, but it is intended only for the students and staff of the UvA course **Information Analytics and the Digital Humanities**.

-This is the GitHub Repository for Information Analytics and the Digital Humaities Course (UvA, MA Archival and Information Studies).
+This is the GitHub Repository for Information Analytics and the Digital Humanities Course (UvA, MA Archival and Information Studies).
 You will find the following resources in this repository: